Fake Car Insurance Cards: Risks and 3 Safer Alternatives

 On-demand car insurance

 On-demand car insurance offers temporary coverage.
 It lets you buy a policy for as little as three days at a time.
-You also have the flexibility to turn your coverage on and off, depending on your needs.
-The downside is only one company currently offers this type of coverage.
+Right now, Hugo is the only company currently offering this type of coverage.
+Since Hugo only sells state-minimum liability policies, you won't be able to use this type of coverage if you need full coverage or higher liability limits.

 Hugo is only available in 13 states, and not every driver will be eligible for its on-demand product.
 But for people who do qualify, Hugo can be a great option if you need coverage fast or need to cut car insurance costs.
 Hugo’s website claims it takes less than six minutes to open your account and get proof of insurance.
 Costs are usually low for infrequent drivers.